 If both parents have the same mutation, the chances of negative/positive results are amplified.
 If both parents have a bad mutation, there's almost no chance the foal will escape the impacts of it.
 If both parents have a good mutation, it will almost certainly receive bonuses to stats.
 On the flip side, if both parents have different mutations, the effect of both is nullified.

 You can test for mutations via the genetics page if a horse is pensioned or has at least 10 foals on the ground.
 The price varies based on sex.
 However, there is no way to prevent them from happening or guarantee they happen.
 There is no way to fix them.
 Horses who have a mutation are not more likely to pass on the mutation.

 Horse Trader horses, created Goldbloods, Imports, and Select Sale horses are all exempt from mutations, but their offspring are not.

 |Blood Tests and Blood Ranges|

 You can also determine a horse's approximate type by buying a Blood Range test at the Geneticist for FFH cash or PC.
-This will tell you what range your horse falls into: I-III, II-IV, or III-V. If a horse has a blood type that could be in multiple ranges, which range is displayed is random.
+This will tell you what range your horse falls into: I-III, II-IV, or III-V. If a horse has a BT that could be in multiple ranges, which range is displayed is random.
 For example, a Type II horse could display I-III or II-IV.
 While this is not an exact science and does not allow you to make perfect matches, it is much more affordable than a Blood Test.
-Blood Ranges are excellent choices for good quality mares when you want to breed the best possible foals.
+Blood Ranges are excellent choices for mares when you don't want to purchase a full blood test.
+Having at least a blood range tested on a mare ensures you can breed the best possible foals.